 Frick Collection, New York

-Certain aspects of Vermeer's paintings which are seldom if ever seen in the work of other artists of the time have puzzled art historians ever since the artist's rediscovery in the mid-1860s.
+Certain aspects of Vermeer's paintings that are seldom if ever seen in the work of other artists of the time have puzzled art historians ever since the artist's rediscovery in the mid-1860s.
 Even before the turn of the century, one critic suspected that such anomalies were not merely stylistic quirks, but evidence that Vermeer had used some sort of mechanical device fitted with lens or mirrors.
 After decades of protracted debate, the art history community has come to believe that the device was the camera obscura.

 From an optical standpoint, the camera obscura is a simple device which requires only a converging lens and a viewing screen at opposite ends of a darkened chamber or box.
 It is essentially a photographic camera without the light-sensitive film or plate.
 Only in size and decoration has it changed since the 16th century.1